-To create awareness of the value of trees to its cultural, historic and environmental landscape Council established a Shire-wide Register of Significant Trees in 2016.
+To create awareness of the value of trees to its cultural, historic and environmental landscape Council is developing a Shire-wide Register of Significant Trees.

-The Beechworth Trees Reference Group has worked closely with the Council on the register and the continued rehabilitation and conservation of significant trees in our Shire.
+The Beechworth Trees Reference Group is working closely with the Council on the register and the continued rehabilitation and conservation of significant trees in our Shire.

 Our staff undertake an ongoing program of tree maintenance and renewal as outlined in our Tree Management Plan(PDF, 6MB).

 - Acknowledge the important role that trees play within Indigo Shire townships

 - Provide a framework for the protection and enhancement of street, roadside and parkland trees within our Shire

 - Provide a clear and consistent approach to the way we manage tree issues

 - Assist us in determining priorities for tree maintenance programs, removal and replanting and associated works including planning/development issues.

 The criteria considered in nominating a tree for the Register of Significant Trees:

 - Aesthetic value